Why You Emotionally Overreact & How to Stop It

-Know that if you are being emotionally triggered, you have emotional wounds and inner work to do!
+If you want a healthy relationship, know that if you are being emotionally triggered, you have emotional wounds and inner work to do.
 You can only be triggered emotionally if you are carrying old emotional wounds.

 Trust me, this one comes from personal experience.

-Emotional wounds create a hole in your energy field, literally like an open wound does on your skin, for example, you leak energy from these emotional wounds and this energetic hole is where people hook onto you.
+Emotional wounds create a hole in your energy field, literally like an open wound does on your skin.
+You leak energy from these emotional wounds and this energetic hole is where people emotionally hook onto you.

-People can only manipulate you if you have unhealed wounds.
+People, including toxic people, manipulators etc can only emotionally trigger you or manipulate you if you have unhealed emotional wounds.